Mitigation techniques - AWS Best Practices for DDoS Resiliency

 Some forms of DDoS mitigation are included automatically with AWS services.
 DDoS resilience can be improved further by using an AWS architecture with specific services, covered in the following sections, and by implementing additional best practices for each part of the network flow between users and your application.

-You can also utilize AWS services that operate from edge locations, such as Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 to build comprehensive availability protection against all known infrastructure layer attacks.
+You can use AWS services that operate from edge locations, such as Amazon CloudFront, AWS Global Accelerator, and Amazon Route 53 to build comprehensive availability protection against all known infrastructure layer attacks.
 These services are part of the AWS Global Edge Network, and can improve the DDoS resilience of your application when serving any type of application traffic from edge locations distributed around the world.
 You can run your application in any AWS Region, and use these services to protect your application availability and optimize the performance of your application for legitimate end users.

 Benefits of using Amazon CloudFront, Global Accelerator, and Amazon Route 53 include: